 Common terms and phrases

-Afrikander annexation Arabs Bantu Basuto Basutoland Bathurst Boers Britain British Government burghers Bushmen Caledon Cape Archives Cape Colony Cape Town Carnarvon cattle century CHBE chief coast Colonial Office colonists coloured command Commissioner Company Constitution Council Cradock D'Urban despatch Dias districts Dundas Dutch East eastern English established European farmers farms favour Fish River force Free Frere frontier Gaika garrison Governor Graaff-Reinet Grahamstown Grey Griquas Hottentots Ibid imperial India interior Kaffir Kaffir war Kaffraria labour land Landdrost Letters London Lord Lord Charles Somerset ment military missionaries monomotapa Moshesh Napier Natal native Orange Ordinance Parl peace Philip political Port Portuguese Pretorius Recs Republic Rhodes Riebeeck rix-dollars sent settlement settlers ships slaves Smith Sofala Somerset South Africa Sovereignty Stel territory Theal tion trade Transvaal treaties Trek Trekkers tribes troops Vaal veld Vide supra Volksraad voyage Winburg Wodehouse Zulu Zuurveld
+Afrikander Angola annexation Arabs Bantu Basuto Basutoland Bathurst Boers Britain British Government burghers Bushmen Caledon Cape Archives Cape Colony Cape Town Carnarvon cattle century CHBE chief coast Colonial Office colonists coloured command Commissioner Company Constitution Council Cradock D'Urban despatch Dias districts Dundas Dutch East eastern English established European farmers farms favour Fish River force Free Frere frontier Gaika garrison Governor Graaff-Reinet Grahamstown Grey Griquas Hottentots Ibid imperial India interior Kaffir Kaffir war Kaffraria labour land Landdrost Letters London Lord Lord Charles Somerset ment military missionaries monomotapa Moshesh Napier native Orange Ordinance Parl peace Philip political Port Portuguese Pretorius Recs Republic Rhodes Riebeeck rix-dollars sent settlement settlers ships slaves Smith Sofala Somerset South Africa Sovereignty Stel territory Theal tion trade Transvaal treaties Trek Trekkers tribes troops Vaal veld Vide supra Volksraad voyage Winburg Wodehouse Zulu Zuurveld